 Offer as Personalized an Experience as Possible

-Today’s consumers expect online orders to be delivered rapidly and cheaply, but small businesses rarely have the resources to meet those demands.
+Today’s consumers expect online orders to be delivered rapidly and cheaply.
+Unfortunately, small businesses rarely have the resources to meet those demands.
 What we do have, though, that the big distributors don’t, is authenticity.
 The more automated and remote our world becomes, the more value is placed on authentic, human connection.
 That’s why you should strive to make your entire purchasing experience as genuine and personal as possible.
 For instance, try always including a handwritten note in every box you send out.
 Include stickers or other “surprises” not mentioned on your product pages.
 Follow top clients on their social media pages, and don’t be afraid to “like” and comment on their posts.
-Every personal interaction you can create will strengthen your client relationship and reiterate the value in ordering from you, rather than a massive corporate retailer.
+Every personal interaction you can create will strengthen your client relationship.
+It will also reestablish the value in ordering from you, rather than a massive corporate retailer.

 Need Packaging Supplies in Richmond VA?

-If you are located in Richmond, Virginia or a nearby area, consider SSI Packaging for all your packing and shipping needs.
-During this tough time in our nation’s history, we are proud to be able to keep small businesses going from the safety of their owners’ homes.
+If you are located in Richmond, Virginia, consider SSI Packaging for all your packing and shipping needs.
 Our business shipping products include everything from boxes and stretch film, to bubble wrap and envelopes.
 We are also able to mark and code individual products to help them as they move along the distribution pipeline.
 To place an order, check out our online store here.